GollumGPT/The-Fellowship-of-the-Code-2026/artifacts/artifact-4/artifact-4-logic-state.md

 ## System Capability

 **Which capability are you implementing?**
-The "Emergency Hazard Alert".
-It lets a companion instantly send their location and a specific threat type to the rest of the group.
+The implemented capability is the Emergency Hazard Alert system.
+It allows a Fellowship member to instantly broadcast their current location together with a selected threat type to the rest of the group.

 **What state does it use or change?**

-It manages four simple state variables in JavaScript:
+The interface manages four primary state variables in JavaScript:

-- currentLocation: The name of the place (e.g., "Mines of Moria").
+- currentLocation: Stores the current location name (e.g., “Mines of Moria”).
-- selectedHazard: The chosen danger (Orcs, Traps, etc.).
+- selectedHazard: Stores the currently selected danger type (Orcs, Traps, Nazgûl, etc.).
-- isSending: True while the message is being sent (blocks double-clicks).
-- isSent: True after sending is successful (changes the screen view).
+- isSending:Becomes true while the alert transmission is in progress.
+This prevents duplicate transmissions and blocks repeated button presses.
+- isSent: Becomes true after the transmission has completed successfully.
+This permanently switches the interface into confirmation mode.

 **Why does it matter for the Fellowship right now?**
-In situations like Amon Hen, Boromir's horn was too late and lacked clear information.
-This digital alert saves lives because the team instantly sees exactly **what** the danger is and **where** it is happening, allowing a fast, coordinated rescue.
+During high-risk situations such as the attack at Amon Hen, traditional warning methods like Boromir’s horn provided limited contextual information and arrived too late.

+This emergency system improves coordination by instantly communicating:

+- the exact location of the danger
+- the specific type of threat

+As a result, the Fellowship can react faster, coordinate more effectively, and reduce confusion during critical moments.

 ## Static Interface Implementation